codekitchensd/2017-05-18-collaborating-on-code/README.md

    - OR, do a Pull Request (PR), which is requesting that the central repo pull from your local repo to update its code

 Git is the name of a popular decentralized version control system / tool.
-​(:warning: It's an awkward name, because it's a slur in the UK.)
+​(:warning: It's an awkward name, because it's a [slur in the UK](https://en.wikipedia.org/wiki/Git_(slang)).)
 It's often run on the command line, and there are fancier user interfaces for it.

 If the code you're working on is open source, you can host it for free in repos on sites like [GitHub](https://github.com/) (where you're reading this now).
 The GitHub site will let you edit files online, and even drag and drop files to the browser to upload them or update them.

 GitHub is handy because it hosts so many open source projects!
 You can search GitHub to find code that can help you on a project, and if you write code, it's easy to share what projects you've contributed to, and build up a kind of coding resume.

-GitHub also makes it easy to document your code with a markdown `README.md` file (like this one), or host web pages for each of your projects.
-You can upload static HTML files along with your code, or set up a more dynamic blog using the Jekyll content management system.
+GitHub also makes it easy to document your code with a [Markdown](https://guides.github.com/features/mastering-markdown/) `README.md` file (like this one you're reading), or host web pages for each of your projects.
+You can upload static HTML files along with your code, or set up a more dynamic blog using the [Jekyll](https://jekyllrb.com/) content management system.
 (In fact, [codekitchen.club](http://codekitchen.club/) is [hosted on GitHub](https://github.com/codekitchensd/codekitchensd.github.io)!)

 We'll look at GitHub, but to get the fundamentals of git, we're going to dive into the command line.